Holding meetings at different times

 Get an early start - hold your unit meetings before school, like a breakfast club.
 Perhaps you could hold them at school so girls just arrive an hour earlier than usual.

 Post-school fun - if you use a school venue, how about meeting immediately after classes as part of their extra-curricular opportunities?

 Try weekends - girls are far more relaxed and much less tired at weekends.
 Units can earn a badge in a day.
 Often more volunteers are available if you meet at weekends too.

 Go fortnightly or monthly - try meeting less often and for longer.
 You could try a monthly meeting of three or even six hours at a time.
 Longer meetings allow you to include a wider variety of activities in your programme.

 If you meet fortnightly, why not alternate with a different activity?
 For example, if you have a local sports group, arts or drama club that could run sessions suitable for your unit, how about teaming up and offering the girls an opportunity to do something different together in their non-guiding weeks?

-Meeting less frequently often suits members of the The Senior Section who have busier calendars than younger girls.
+Meeting less frequently often suits members of Rangers who have busier calendars than younger girls.